 Reach for this book when your middle-schooler feels overwhelmed by the world's problems or lacks a sense of purpose.
 It is a powerful antidote to the feeling that young people cannot make a difference.
 The narrative follows the history of the Civilian Conservation Corps (CCC), showing how a generation of young men facing extreme poverty during the Great Depression transformed America's landscape.
 It emphasizes the emotional rewards of physical labor, teamwork, and stewardship.
 Parents will appreciate how it frames hard work as a path to self-worth and national pride, making it an excellent choice for kids who enjoy history but need a contemporary lesson in resilience and civic responsibility.
 It is a grounded, inspiring look at how collective action can heal both a person and a planet.

 The book addresses systemic poverty and hunger directly but realistically.
-It also tackles the era's segregation, noting that while the CCC provided opportunities, it was often racially divided.
+The book depicts the segregation within the CCC camps, showing how Black enrollees faced unequal treatment and limited opportunities compared to their white counterparts.
 The approach is secular and historical, with a hopeful resolution focused on the lasting impact of the work.

 A 12-year-old who loves Minecraft or building things and is starting to ask questions about the environment or why some people are poor.
 It is perfect for the 'hands-on' kid who needs to see that history isn't just dates, but sweat and shovels.

-It is helpful to provide context on the Great Depression and Jim Crow laws, as the book touches on the segregated nature of the camps which might require a conversation about fairness and history.
+It is helpful to provide context on the Great Depression and Jim Crow laws.
+The book depicts the segregated nature of the camps, which may prompt questions about racial inequality, the historical context of Jim Crow, and the ongoing struggle for civil rights.
 A child expressing 'eco-anxiety' or feeling like they have no future because of the economy or climate change.
 The parent hears their child say, 'What's the point of trying?'

 Younger readers (10) will focus on the 'camp' aspect: the food, the woods, and the adventure.
 Older readers (14) will better grasp the political stakes and the socio-economic necessity of the program.